Herzl Award (WZO)

 The Herzl Award is awarded annually by the Department for Zionist Activities of the World Zionist Organization (WZO) to outstanding young men and women in recognition of their exceptional efforts on behalf of Israel and the Zionist cause.
-The award was first awarded in 1954 to Winston Churchill, on the centennial anniversary of Theodore Herzl's death.
+The award was first awarded in 1954 to Winston Churchill, on the semicentennial anniversary of Theodore Herzl's death.

 Background

 Herzl was the father of political Zionism.
 Even though he died at the young age of 44, of which only 9 were dedicated to the Zionist cause, he was able to mobilize the forces and create the infrastructure that would revolutionize the Jewish world and bring about the realization of the Jewish people's age-old dream of returning to Zion.

 Award requirements

-According to the site of the WZO candidates are nominated by Zionist Federations around the world for achievement in one or more of several fields:
+According to the site of the WZO, candidates are nominated by Zionist Federations around the world for achievement in one or more of several fields: